 |Selectable Marker||The antibiotic resistance gene allows for selection in bacteria.
 However, many plasmids also have selectable markers for use in other cell types.|

 |Primer Binding Site||A short single-stranded DNA sequence used as an initiation point for PCR amplification or sequencing.
 Primers can be exploited for sequence verification of plasmids.|

 How is a plasmid constructed in the lab?

-Due to their aritificial nature, lab plasmids are commonly referred to as “vectors” or “constructs”.
-To insert a gene of interest into a vector, scientists may utilize one of a variety of cloning methods (Restriction enzyme, Ligation indepenent, Gateway, Gibson, etc).
+Due to their artificial nature, lab plasmids are commonly referred to as “vectors” or “constructs.”
+To insert a gene of interest into a vector, scientists may utilize one of a variety of cloning methods (restriction enzyme, ligation independent, Gateway, Gibson, etc).
 The cloning method is ultimately chosen based on the plasmid you want to clone into.
 Regardless, once the cloning steps are complete, the vector containing the newly inserted gene is transformed into bacterial cells and selectively grown on antibiotic plates.

 How do scientists use plasmids?